Ipstenu/sitewide-comment-control/readme.txt

 No. But then again, you don't need this on single installs.

-= What happens if a site on a network wants to block someone? =

-Per site _block lists_ override the network settings.
-This means if a site on the network marks a specific user to be blocked, even if the network option is set to spam, the comments will be blocked.
-On the other hand, if the network blocks someone, that cannot be overruled.

 = Where can I help develop this? =

 [Github](http://github.com/ipstenu/sitewide-comment-control) - pull requests are welcome.